wad-itmo-vnit/HW4-NguyenToan/README.md

     > - Thank you for visiting our movies even though it has not really made you satisfied.
 We’re thankful your feedback as it will help us to improve in the future.
 Come back to us!
     > - We sincerely thank you for watching our movies.
 Your feedbacks are the motivation for us to improve more and more.
 Once again, we look forward to serving you many more times.

-**Since this is a simple demo version, the accuracy rate of the analysis results is only about 80%.**
+**Since this is a simple demo version, the accuracy of the analysis results is only about 80%.**